Student Standards of Conduct & Disciplinary Process

 3. Correspondence During Process

 The ACC-issued email address will be the primary method of corresponding with students.
-When correspondence is to be sent via U.S. Mail, a student’s official address throughout either of the disciplinary processes described herein will be the address on file in the Admissions and Records Office.
+When correspondence is to be sent via U.S. Mail, a student’s official address throughout either of the disciplinary processes described herein will be the address on file in the Admissions and Enrollment Office.
 Students are responsible for ensuring their mailing address is current and for monitoring their ACC-issued email account.

 4. General Disciplinary Action Process